 The health and safety of our students and community has been our number one focus and will continue as the top priority.
-All operations have been evaluated to ensure a safe learning environment for students and staff.
-This includes adhering to social distancing practices when vaccination status is unknown, providing effective personal protective equipment, and ensuring that proper cleaning and disinfecting protocols are implemented for all facilities and operations.
+All operations have been evaluated to ensure a safe return for students and staff.
+This includes adhering to social distancing practices, providing effective personal protective equipment, and ensuring that proper cleaning and disinfecting protocols are implemented for all facilities and operations.